-I thought it would be fitting to include a little explanation of full frame a crop sensors and how these can effect the focal length of your lens.
+I thought it would be fitting to include a little explanation of full-frame crop sensors and how they can affect your lens's focal length.

-A full frame sensor just that - full frame.
+A full-frame sensor is just that - a full frame.
 It's a 35mm image sensor format.

 This is the format used when 'naming' focal lengths on lenses.
 Stay with me here, this will make sense in a minute.

 A 35mm lens is 35mm on a full frame sensor.
 The same goes for any other lens, 50mm 85mm, 135mm, and so on.

 On the other hand - a crop sensor is different.
 It's a sensor that's cropped into what would be a full-frame sensor.
 As a result, your focal length isn't what is stated on a full-frame lens.